Yes, Silencers Are Legal.®

 Guns don’t have to be loud, and we believe the citizens of America should be entitled to the safe and enjoyable exercise of their Second Amendment Rights.

-We will continue to advocate this belief and invite you to join us as we #FIGHTTHENOISE.
+We will continue to advocate this belief and invite you to join us as we support the ASA and make the button link to ASA’s page.